 Which occupations can I sponsor for the Regional Sponsored Migration Scheme – 187 Skilled Occupation List

-The Skilled Occupation List for the 187 Visa (Regional Sponsored Migration Scheme, Regional Area Sponsor) is known as Migration (IMMI 18/043: Specification of Occupations—Subclass 187 Visa) Instrument 2018.
+The Skilled Occupation List for the 187 Visa (Regional Sponsored Migration Scheme, Regional Area Sponsor) is known as Migration (LIN 19/047: Specification of Occupations—Subclass 187 Visa) Instrument 2019.

 What is the definition of the occupation for migration purposes on the Skilled Occupation Lists?

-The Skilled Occupation Lists include the Occupation Title and an associated code.
+The Skilled Occupation Lists include the Occupation Title and associated code.

 The occupation code is known as the ANZSCO code which is the code used in the Australia New Zealand Skilled Classification Occupations dictionary published by the Australian Bureau of Statistics.
-You can view the definition of each occupation and relevant duties which are applicable in the ANZSCO dictionary by searching the code at http://www.abs.gov.au/ausstats/abs@.nsf/Previousproducts/1220.0Search0First%20Edition,%20Revision%201 .
+You can view the definition of each occupation and relevant duties in the ANZSCO Dictionary by searching the relevant occupation code.

 When determining which occupation code to use, select the occupation code which best describes the primary duties of the position it is intended that the overseas worker will fill.